 If anybody has reason to celebrate, it's God's people.
 Is that not true?
-What gives us cause to celebrate is not an event that will matter for a year (until another champion is crowned), but something of eternal significance.
+Think about this.
+What gives us cause to celebrate is not an event that will matter for a year (until another champion is crowned), but something that will matter for eternity.
 In fact, it's not some thing but some One.
-It's what this Someone did and does.
+It's what this Someone did, and does.

-At this point I want to state a basic truth that we'll see in action in our study of God's Word this morning.
+At this point I want to state a basic truth that we'll see in action in our study of God's Word this morning...

 When God delivers His people, it's time to celebrate.

-I remember the day the Holy Spirit took the blinders off my eyes and convinced me that Jesus Christ could save me from the eternal judgment I deserved.
-When God rescued me, He took away my fears and gave me the certain hope of eternal life.
+I remember the day that God the Holy Spirit took the blinders off my eyes and convinced me that Jesus Christ could save me from the eternal judgment I feared and deserved.
+When God rescued me, He took away my fears and gave me the certain hope that I would spend eternity with Him.
 And I celebrated!

-Has that happened in your life?
-Has God delivered you?
-If so, you have reason to celebrate!
-The Lord doesn't want us to take His gracious work for granted.
-He wants us to remember and rehearse continually what He did for us.
+Didn't you?
+Has God delivered you and given you eternal life?
+If He has, you have reason to celebrate!
+The Lord doesn't want those He delivers to take His gracious work for granted.
+He wants them to remember and rehearse continually what He did for them.

 But it's not just what He did--past tense.
 Isn't God still delivering us?
 If we are in Christ, He is.
-The moment we trusted Christ, He delivered us from the penalty of sin.
-But every day His Spirit desires to deliver us from the power of sin.
+The moment we trusted Christ, He delivered us from sin's penalty.
+But every day His Spirit works to deliver us from sin's power.
 And when He does, we ought to thank Him.
-It's true.
-When God delivers His people, it's time to celebrate.